nanotime: Nanosecond-Resolution Time Objects for R

 package which wraps the CCTZ library from Google.
 CCTZ is a modern C++11 library

-representation of time, such as day, month, etc., and a duration type nanoduration
+representation of time, such as day, month, etc., and a duration type nanoduration.
+These types

 are similar to what the lubridate package proposes.